-66. Institutions should conduct sensitivity analyses at the level of individual exposures, portfolios or business units, institution-wide, and for specific risk-types as proportionate to their complexity.
+- 66. Institutions should conduct sensitivity analyses at the level of individual exposures, portfolios or business units, institution wide, and for specific risk types, proportionate to their complexity.
 Institutions should assess at which aggregation level sensitivity analyses are meaningful or even feasible.
-The use of expert judgements should be clarified in detail whenever applicable.

-- 67. Institutions should identify relevant risk factors at various levels of application of prudential requirements and across different portfolios, business units and geographical location.
-Institutions should ensure that all relevant types of risk factors are covered, including macro-economic and macro-financial variables, statistical aspects of risk parameters (such as volatility of PDs) and idiosyncratic factors such as operational risks. - 68.
-The institutions should stress the identified risk factors using different degrees of severity as an important step in their analysis to reveal nonlinearities, threshold effects, i.e. critical values of risk factors beyond which stress responses accelerate. - 69.
-Where there are uncertainties about the robustness of estimated dependency between macro-economic/macro-financial risk factors and risk parameters or a need to validate the results of more comprehensive scenario analyses, institutions should endeavour to ensure that sensitivity analyses is also carried out by stressing statistical aspects of portfolio risk parameters according to historical distributions supplemented by hypothetical assumptions (e.g. with respect to future volatilities). - 70.
-Single risk factor analysis should be supplemented by simple multi-risk factor analyses, where a combined occurrence is assumed, without necessarily defining a scenario. - 71.
-Institutions should maintain a list of identified risk factors.
+The use of expert judgements should be clarified in detail whenever applicable. - 67.
+Institutions should identify relevant risk factors at various levels of application of prudential requirements and across different portfolios, business units and geographical locations.
+Institutions should ensure that all relevant types of risk factors are covered, including macroeconomic and macrofinancial variables, statistical aspects of risk parameters (such as the volatility of PD parameters) and idiosyncratic factors such as operational risks. - 68.
+Institutions should define the risk factors identified using different degrees of severity as an important step in their analysis to reveal nonlinearities and threshold effects, i.e. critical values of risk factors beyond which stress responses accelerate. - 69.
+Where there are uncertainties about the robustness of the estimated dependency between macroeconomic/macrofinancial risk factors and risk parameters or there is a need to validate the results of more comprehensive scenario analyses, institutions should endeavour to ensure that sensitivity analyses are also carried out by stressing statistical aspects of portfolio risk parameters according to historical distributions supplemented by hypothetical assumptions (e.g. with respect to future volatilities). - 70.
+Single risk factor analyses should be supplemented by simple multi-risk factor analyses, where a combined occurrence is assumed, without necessarily defining a scenario. - 71.
+Institutions should maintain a list of the risk factors identified.